evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/selectors.rst

           timeout has elapsed if the current process receives a signal: in this case, an empty list will be returned.

-      .. versionchanged:: 3.5
-         The selector is now retried with a recomputed timeout when interrupted by a signal if the signal handler did not raise an exception (see :pep:`475` for the rationale), instead of returning an empty list of events before the timeout.

    .. method:: close()

       Close the selector.